Information for Authors

 Authors can submit supplemental multimedia files such as animation, movies, data sets, sound files, and other forms of enhanced, multi-media content.
 Supplemental material also includes authors’ biographies, as well as a separate list of conference papers and/or other accepted papers related to the present manuscript.
 This optional information is required once the paper has been accepted.

 Papers are published in a single column.
 A page in the IEEE Photonics journal is 8”x11”, with 1.1’ top, bottom, right and left margins.
 Font is Helvetica Type, sans serif.
 Strict adherence to the template is not required for final publication.
-However, all submissions must be in a single column and double column format.
+However, all submissions must be in a single column format.
 The template is used to estimate the manuscript length.Authors are encouraged to use high quality color graphics.
 In particular, the journal uses a ‘graphic abstract’ as the cover page.
 The graphic abstract is either an artist rendition of the paper’s findings or a figure within the paper.